COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 The APAR also provides new options: "separate", to cause each

-scalable mode server to write only it's own statistics to SMF,
+scalable mode server to write only its own statistics to SMF,

 instead of combined data, and "sync" to synchronize SMF 103 records